-The Corporation's Drive Technology subsidiary located in Switzerland entered into sales agreements with two European defense organizations which contained offset obligations to purchase approximately 43.0 million Swiss francs of product from suppliers of two European countries over multi-year periods which expire in 2005 and 2006.
-The agreements contain a penalty of 5% of the unmet obligation if it is not met by the end of the term of the agreement.
+The Corporation's Drive Technology subsidiary located in Switzerland entered into sales agreements with two European defense organizations which contained offset obligations to purchase approximately 43.0 million Swiss francs of product from suppliers of two European countries over multi-year periods which expire in 2005 and 2007.
+The agreements contain a penalty of 5% of the unmet obligation at the end of the term of the agreement.